 - Heat the remaining 1 teaspoon of peanut oil in a large nonstick skillet over medium-high heat.
 Dredge the fish filets in the hoisin sauce mixture to coat.
 Sear filets, 2 to 3 minutes per side.
 Divide the edamame onto four plates.
 Top each with a fish filet.

-Adapted from Simply Soy, published by The Soyfoods Council.
+Adapted from Simply Soy, courtesy of The Soyfoods Council